top of page

 The Legend of the Qixi Festival — Niu Lang and Zhi Nv

-In the late Han Dynasty, the love story of Vega (Zhi Nv) and Altair (Niu Lang) was formed and became one of the most popular folk legends in Chinese culture.
+In the late Han Dynasty, the love story of Vega (Zhi Nv) and Altair (Niu Lang), also named The Cowherd and the Weaver Girl, was formed and became one of the most popular folk legends in Chinese culture.

 Zhi Nv, also named the weaver girl, is the granddaughter of the Emperor of Heaven (Jade Emperor or Yudi).